hove-io/navitia_sdk_docs/aroundme/android/0.3.1/getting_started.md

 ## 👨‍💻  Implementation

 This module is set up by calling `AroundMeUI.getInstance()`.
 The singleton behaves like a builder in which each method allows you to configure the module.
-You need to call the `init()` method at the end.\
+Then, you need to call the `init()` method at the end. \
-The following are arguments of the `init()` method:
+This method takes the following parameters:

 <div markdown="1">